Tandrita100/SQL-NOTES/NOTES.md

 SELECT * FROM student WHERE marks +10 > 100;

+-- %

+SELECT name FROM student WHERE rollno = marks % 2 = 0;

 -- > / AND

 SELECT * FROM student WHERE marks > 80 AND city = "Mumbai" ;